IBM/workshop-quarkus-openshift-reactive-endpoints/README.md

 ## What to do next

-The [presentation](images/ReactiveMicroservices.pdf) as well as the [blogs](https://github.com/IBM/cloud-native-starter/tree/master/reactive#blogs) describe the functionality in more detail.
+The [blogs](https://github.com/IBM/cloud-native-starter/tree/master/reactive#blogs) as well as the [presentation](images/ReactiveMicroservices.pdf) describe the functionality in more detail.

 There is a second workshop which uses the same sample application.
-That workshop [Reactive Messaging with Quarkus on OpenShift](https://nheidloff.github.io/workshop-quarkus-openshift-reactive-messaging/) focusses on messaging with Kafka.
+That workshop is called [Reactive Messaging with Quarkus on OpenShift](https://nheidloff.github.io/workshop-quarkus-openshift-reactive-messaging/) and it focusses on messaging with Kafka.